rschristopher/rschristopher.github.io/src/saving/appendix/airgapped-computer.md

 ### QR Code Reader

-You will need a camera to read the QA Code of the PSBT
+You will need a camera to read the QR Code of the PSBT